Trending

 After arriving in North Carolina in 1996, Gustafson teamed with driver Jimmy Foster to co-own a Goody's Dash Series team.
 He called the shots as both crew chief and engineer as the duo finished sixth in the standings.
 Gustafson then became a first-time NASCAR crew chief in 1997 after joining Addington Racing’s NASCAR CRAFTSMAN Truck Series team and transitioned the following season to the NASCAR Xfinity Series as an engineer for Diamond Ridge Motorsports.

-Gustafson's big break came in 1999 after leasing space from champion crew chief Gary DeHart, who saw promise in the young Floridian and offered him a chance to work in the chassis department of Hendrick Motorsports, one of NASCAR’s top operations.
-After quickly proving himself, Gustafson joined the DeHart-led No. 5 Hendrick Motorsports team in 2000 as a shock specialist for two-time champion driver and NASCAR Hall of Famer Terry Labonte.
+Gustafson's big break came in 1999 after leasing space from champion crew chief Gary DeHart, who saw promise in the young Floridian and offered him a chance to work in the chassis department of Hendrick Motorsports.
+After quickly proving himself, Gustafson joined the DeHart-led No. 5 Hendrick Motorsports team in 2000 as shock specialist for two-time champion driver and NASCAR Hall of Famer Terry Labonte.
 His hard work again paid off in 2002 when he was promoted to the No. 5 team’s lead engineer, a position he held for three seasons under crew chief Jim Long.

 After a 2008 stint leading driver Casey Mears in the No. 5 Chevrolet, Gustafson was given the opportunity to work with another NASCAR Hall of Famer, legend Mark Martin, who also happened to be his childhood hero.
-In 2009, the crew chief posted the best season of his career, finishing second in championship points after five wins with the talented Martin.
-The duo earned five victories, 21 top-five finishes, 32 top-10s, eight pole positions and 953 laps led in two seasons together.
+In 2009, the team finished second in championship points after five wins with the talented Martin.
+The duo earned five victories, 21 top-five finishes, 32 top 10s, eight poles and 953 laps led in two seasons together.

-At the end of 2010, Gustafson was named crew chief of the iconic No. 24 Chevrolet driven by another NASCAR legend, four-time Cup Series champion and Hall of Famer Jeff Gordon.
+At the end of 2010, Gustafson was named crew chief of the iconic No. 24 Chevrolet driven by another NASCAR legend, four-time NASCAR Cup Series champion Jeff Gordon.
 In five seasons, he coached Gordon to several milestones, including the driver’s 85th Cup victory and first Homestead-Miami Speedway win.

 Gustafson embarked on another year of change in 2016.
-The veteran crew chief led rising star Elliott to the most successful rookie season in the past decade with 10 top-five finishes and 17 top-10s at NASCAR’s highest level.
+The veteran crew chief led rising star Elliott to the most successful rookie season in the past decade with 10 top-five finishes and 17 top 10s at NASCAR’s highest level.
 The duo started the season with a bang by capturing the DAYTONA 500 pole award, and their momentum continued to the end of the year with the No. 24 team earning a spot in the Cup Series playoffs and a 10th-place finish in the championship standings.
-Elliott earned rookie honors in 2016, while Gustafson became the first two-time winner of MOOG’s Problem Solver of the Year award, which recognizes the best overall performance by a crew chief in the Cup Series.
+Elliott earned 2016 rookie of the year honors while Gustafson became the first two-time winner of MOOG’s Problem Solver of the Year award, which recognizes the best overall performance by a crew chief in the Cup Series.

-Gustafson and Elliott began the 2017 by earning the pole position for the DAYTONA 500 for the second consecutive season.
-The team continued its strong run and bested the previous year’s results by collecting 12 top-five finishes, 21 top-10s and ultimately advancing to the Round of 8 in the Cup Series playoffs.
+Gustafson and Elliott began the 2017 season by earning the pole position for the DAYTONA 500 for the second consecutive season.
+The team continued its strong run and bested the previous year’s results by collecting 12 top-five finishes, 21 top 10s and advancing to the Round of 8 in the Cup Series playoffs.

 The dynamic duo of Gustafson and Elliott hit their stride in 2018 with three victories including Watkins Glen International, which marked the first career win for Elliott and the milestone 250th for Hendrick Motorsports.
-The team’s season included 10 top-five finishes, 20 top-10s and one pole award.
-They advanced to the Round of 8 in the playoffs before ultimately finishing sixth in points.
+The team’s season included 10 top-five finishes, 20 top 10s and one pole award at Daytona in July.
+It advanced to the Round of 8 in the playoffs before ultimately finishing sixth in points.

 Gustafson’s 2020 NASCAR season was one for the books as he scored many firsts on track for himself and Elliott.
-During a season with many ups and downs, he collected his first victory at his home track during the inaugural DAYTONA Road Course event in August.
-Gustafson and the No. 9 team concluded their storybook year at Phoenix Raceway with a championship-winning performance.
-This marked the crew chief’s first career NASCAR Cup Series championship and cemented Hendrick Motorsports’ 13th title.
-The team wrapped up the season with five wins, 15 top-five finishes and 22 top-10s.
+During a season with ups and downs, the 45-year-old crew chief collected his first victory at his home track during the inaugural DAYTONA Road Course event in August.
+Gustafson and the No. 9 team concluded their storybook year at Phoenix Raceway with a championship.
+This marked the crew chief’s first career NASCAR Cup Series title and cemented Hendrick Motorsports’ 13th.
+The team wrapped up the season with five wins, 15 top-five finishes and 22 top 10s.

 The 2021 season nearly ended with back-to-back championships for Gustafson and Elliott.
-Gustafson led the team to victories at Circuit of The Americas and Road America, locking them into the playoffs for the sixth consecutive season.
-The team’s solid performance in the playoffs earned them a spot in the Championship 4 for the second year in a row.
-Coming up just short of the title, they ultimately finished the year fourth in the standings.
-Gustafson and the team ended the year with two wins, 15 top-five finishes and 21 top-10s, with nearly 1,000 laps led.
+Gustafson led the team to victories at Circuit of The Americas and Road America, locking it into the playoffs for the sixth consecutive season.
+The team’s solid performance in the playoffs earned it a spot in the Championship 4 for the second year in a row.
+Coming up just short of the title, it ultimately finished the year fourth in the standings.
+Gustafson and the team ended the year with two wins, 15 top-five finishes and 21 top 10s, with nearly 1,000 laps led.

-In 2022, Gustafson and the No. 9 team set the pace in the newly introduced Next Gen car with a series-high five victories.
-The No. 9 team earned the regular-season championship, which solidified their spot as the top seeding to start the 10-race playoffs.
-After advancing to the Championship 4 for the third consecutive year, they ultimately placed fourth in the standings.
-The veteran crew chief’s season tallied five wins, 12 top-five finishes, 20 top-10s and 857 laps led, and his team topped the series with an average finish of 12.5.
+In 2022, Gustafson and the No. 9 team set the pace in the newly introduced Gen-7 car with a series-high five victories, coming at Dover Motor Speedway, Nashville Superspeedway, Atlanta Motor Speedway, Pocono Raceway and Talladega.
+The team earned a regular-season championship, which solidified its spot as the top seeding to start the 10-race playoffs.
+After advancing to the Championship 4 for the third consecutive year, it ultimately placed fourth in the standings.
+The veteran crew chief’s season tallied five wins, 12 top-five finishes, 20 top 10s and 857 laps led, and his team topped the series with an average finish of 12.5.

 2023 proved to be a unique season for Gustafson and the No. 9 team as Elliott was sidelined for several races due to an injury.
-With multiple substitute drivers stepping in — and additional strong runs upon Elliott’s return – the team garnered enough points to qualify for the owner’s playoffs.
+With substitute drivers Josh Berry, Corey LaJoie and Jordan Taylor stepping in — and additional strong runs upon Elliott’s return – the team garnered enough points to qualify for the owner’s playoffs.
 After advancing to the Round of 8, the No. 9 squad ultimately ended the season 10th in the owner points.
-Gustafson ended the season with seven top-five finishes, 16 top-10s and 195 laps led as the leader of the No. 9 team.
+Gustafson ended the season with seven top-five finishes, 16 top 10s and 195 laps led as the leader of the No. 9 team.
 Additionally, Gustafson made his 650th start as a Cup Series crew chief at Talladega in April.

-Over the last 19 years as a crew chief for Hendrick Motorsports, Gustafson has garnered an impressive 38 wins, 194 top-five finishes and 337 top-10s.
-Entering the 2024 season, Elliott and Gustafson are the longest-tenured driver-crew chief pairing in the Cup Series garage.
+Over the last 20 years as a crew chief for Hendrick Motorsports, Gustafson has garnered an impressive 39 wins, 205 top-five finishes and 356 top 10s.
+He’s the longest-tenured pit boss in the history of Hendrick Motorsports.

 Gustafson resides in Davidson, North Carolina, with wife Shannon and sons John Alan and Austin.
-In his spare time, he enjoys cycling, photography, landscaping and mountain biking.
+In his spare time, he enjoys cycling, photography, landscaping and mountain and road biking.